praetore/BoxCraftMiner/README.md

-BoxCraftMiner
+BoxCraft Miner
 =============

-Scraper for BoxCraft project.
+Webscraper for BoxCraft project.
 Done for Project 5/6 at Hogeschool Rotterdam.